The Star Spangled Banner (Whitney Houston recording): The Super Bowl XXV performance

-On January 27, 1991—ten days into the Persian Gulf War—Whitney Houston took the field at Tampa Stadium and performed "The Star Spangled Banner", backed by the Florida Orchestra along with music director Jahja Ling, before 73,813 fans, 115 million viewers in the United States and a worldwide television audience of 750 million.
-The pregame program including Houston's performance of the national anthem was produced by Bob Best for the National Football League and televised live on American Broadcasting Company (ABC) in the United States.
+In addition to the 73,818 in the stadium, it was reported that Houston's performance was viewed by over 115 million viewers in the United States and a worldwide television audience of 750 million.

 Because of the Gulf War situation, this marked the first time the Super Bowl would be telecast in most countries around the world.
 Outside of North America and the United Kingdom, the Super Bowl was broadcast for the first time in such countries as Australia, Russia, and most other countries.
-Houston's performance was later used as a music video of the song.
+Houston's performance was later used as a music video, airing on MTV, BET and VH1 and other video stations.